Special general meeting 2024

 The SGM will take place on Tuesday 23 July at 2pm.

 It will be held at our headquarters at 113 Chancery Lane, London.
-This will be a hybrid meeting, and you will be able to attend in-person or online.
+This will be a hybrid meeting that takes place in-person or online.

-This meeting is open to Law Society members only.
+This meeting is only open to Law Society members who registered before the deadline.

 What will happen at the SGM?